tundeakande/Power-Platform/README.md

-# Power-Platform-Samples
+# Power-Platform
-This repository contains some Power Apps and Power Automate sample solution.
+This repository contains some Power Apps and Power Automate sample solutions